top of page

 The State Energy Plan due this summer outlines policies to achieve New York’s energy and climate objectives, including transmission issues, workforce, affordability, and climate justice.
 We demand that the plan incorporate strong climate and clean energy policies to implement the CLCPA and its Climate Action Plan, and the inclusion of the new national goal to reduce greenhouse gas emissions 60 to 66% by 2035.

-Oppose the bill to Weaken Greenhouse Gas Emissions Accounting (A6039 Barrett / S6030 Parker)*
+Bill to Weaken Greenhouse Gas Emissions Accounting (A---- Barrett / S2471 Parker)

 Changes the method of the state’s greenhouse gas emission accounting system to allow for increased methane emissions and exempts emissions from biofuel (a false solution) from the greenhouse gas emissions limits under New York’s climate law.